justin0979/devconfig/README.md

 ## Base Development Envrionments

-Light weight dev environment. `create-react-app` covers way more scenarios; however, it takes time to install all of the dependencies.
-This is just for a quick install and run and is easily configurable with webpack and babel.
+Light weight dev environment.
+This is just for a quick install & run and is easily configurable with webpack and babel.

 run `npm i` then `npm start` and go to `localhost:3000`.<br />
 Uses `webpack-dev-server` for auto reloads on save.<br/>